ZiyandaPetela/assignment-02/README.md

 * AI is a helpful resource but not a complete solution
 * Need to understand the code that AI provides
 * Cannot rely solely on AI without personal understanding

+  ### I failed to implement the entire solution based on the reasons listed above.
+The part I didnot finish is plotting the results using the textplots crate.